I bought my first Telecom Plus shares in May 2015, shortly after the share price had plunged from £19 to £8.

 - Valuable: They are valuable because they enable the company to reach extremely loyal, non-switching, high-value customers that other suppliers cannot reach.

 - Rare: They are rare because Telecom Plus is the only UK supplier of any meaningful scale (and it may be the only supplier) that has an army of 50,000 word-of-mouth salespeople.

-- Inimitable: It has taken Telecom Plus more than 25 years to build its army of Partners.
+- Inimitable: Telecom Plus has taken more than 25 years to build its army of Partners.
 This is replicable by other companies, but it would take years, by which point Telecom Plus’s army would likely have grown even further in scale and effectiveness.

-- Organised (to capture value): On its own, an army of network marketing Partners isn’t enough to generate outsize profits and growth.
-The company has to be well-organised and effectively run to benefit, and I think Telecom Plus’s long history of success is strong evidence that it fits that description.
+- Organised (to capture value): An army of network marketing Partners isn’t enough to generate outsize profits and growth.
+The company has to be well-organised and effectively run to benefit from that army, and I think Telecom Plus’s long history of success is strong evidence that it fits that description.

 Switching costs are both a benefit and an obstacle

-Switching costs are things that stop customers from leaving, such as the hassle associated with switching investment platform or bank account.
+Switching costs are things that stop customers from leaving, such as the hassle associated with switching investment platforms or bank accounts.